ebuchman/shit-harper-did/README.md

 - [Contempt of Parliament (2011)](https://en.wikipedia.org/wiki/Contempt_of_Parliament#Contempt_citation_cases_for_governments) - "The contempt finding is unique in Canadian history.
 In a wider context, it is the first time that a government in the 54-member Commonwealth of Nations, Commonwealth Realm or Parliamentary republic alike, has been found in contempt of Parliament"

 - [Robocalling (2011)](https://en.wikipedia.org/wiki/2011_Canadian_federal_election_voter_suppression_scandal) - Fraudulent and misleading calls were made to voters announcing false polling stations to supress votes.
+They tried to block the court case by calling it frivolous, paying for lawyers with taxpayers money.
+The court's ruled that [there was indeed election fraud](http://news.nationalpost.com/news/canada/canadian-politics/electoral-fraud-did-take-place-in-2011-federal-vote-but-it-didnt-affect-outcome-judge-rules)

 - [Senate Spending Scandal (2012)](https://en.wikipedia.org/wiki/Canadian_Senate_expenses_scandal) - [hundreds of thousands of dollars worth of inappropriate expenses were filed by the 30 Senators](http://globalnews.ca/news/568714/a-look-at-key-dates-in-the-evolution-of-the-senate-expense-claim-controversy/).
 Some of the worst offenders were personally appointed by Harper.
 One conservative MP (Nigel Wright) tried to cover up the expenses of another (Mike Duffy) to the tune of $90,000 - this is illegal.
 Harper initially defended the senators, but then decided to blame them.

 - [F35 scandal (2012)](http://www.cbc.ca/news/politics/fighter-jet-plan-reset-as-f-35-costs-soar-1.1203373) - Harper government committed to buy F35 fighter jets (without even considering competing jets), claiming it would cost only $9 billion over 20 years.
 Parliamentary Budget Officer (Kevin Page) reported it would actually cost over $30 billion, and he was scorned.
 A Department of National Defence report vindicated Page by estimating the costs at over $40 billion over 40 years.

+- [More Robocalls (2013)](http://www.cbc.ca/news/politics/conservatives-admit-making-robocalls-in-saskatchewan-1.1304586) Conservatives denied, than admitted to making the robocalls, described by residents as "abusive and misleading."

 - [Donations scandal (2013)](http://www.cbc.ca/news/politics/peter-penashue-campaign-took-in-28-ineligible-contributions-1.1313425) - Conservative cabinet minister Peter Penashue overspent his election limit and accepted a corporate donation, which is illegal under Canadian law.

+- [Vacant Corporate Responsibility Councilor (2015)](http://www.huffingtonpost.ca/2015/01/28/canadian-mining-empty-office_n_6566610.html?utm_hp_ref=canada-politics) The Harper Government pays a little over $180,000 per year to operate the office of corporate social responsibility counsellor for the Canadian mining industry, even though there is no counsellor.

 - [Taxpayer funded political ads (ongoing)](http://www.theglobeandmail.com/news/politics/federal-ad-spending-exceeds-projections/article16503725/) - tens of millions of dollars a year are spent on ads for the conservative party.

+- [Excessive use of external lawyers (ongoing)](http://www.huffingtonpost.ca/2014/03/27/legal-fees-harper-conservatives_n_5043663.html) The conservatives have spent nearly half a billion dollars on outside legal fees (ignoring the over 2000 government lawyers), mostly to defend against ethics and access to information probes

 [Harper was rejected by the Supreme Court 5 times](http://www.huffingtonpost.ca/2014/04/25/supreme-court-harper-conservatives_n_5214975.html)
 ------------------------------------------------

-- [Safe Injection (2011]() - Harper tried to close Vancouver's Insite safe-injection facility.
+- [Safe Injection (2011)]() - Harper tried to close Vancouver's Insite safe-injection facility.
 The court found that denial contravened the principles of fundamental justice and ordered the exemption renewed immediately.

 - [Prostitution (2013)]() - laws prohibiting brothels, street walking, and living off prostitution were struck down